brycewray/eleventy_solo/src/posts/2020/07/beginners-luck.md

 Gatsby isn't the only SSG blessed with numerous starter sets out there for your learning pleasure.
 There are [tons for the considerably more venerable Hugo](https://gohugo.io/showcase/), and [a decent and growing number for the much younger Eleventy](https://www.11ty.dev/docs/starter/).

 In any event, I hope that my new little efforts in this regard will help anyone who, as was true for me not all that long ago, is trying to find the path to a better website-management experience that I believe either Eleventy or Hugo will provide.

+**Update, 2020-08-07**: Each starter set now has its own online demo on Netlify, linked from its repo.{.yellowBox}